containers/crun/crun.1.md

 is shadowed by the tmpfs mount is recursively copied up to the tmpfs itself.

-## rro mount options
+## r$FLAG mount options

-If the `rro` option is specified then the mount is made recursively read-only.
+If a `r$FLAG` mount option is specified then the flag `$FLAG` is set recursively for each children mount.

+These flags are supported:

+- "rro"
+- "rrw"
+- "rsuid"
+- "rnosuid"
+- "rdev"
+- "rnodev"
+- "rexec"
+- "rnoexec"
+- "rsync"
+- "rasync"
+- "rdirsync"
+- "rmand"
+- "rnomand"
+- "ratime"
+- "rnoatime"
+- "rdiratime"
+- "rnodiratime"
+- "rrelatime"
+- "rnorelatime"
+- "rstrictatime"
+- "rnostrictatime"

 ## idmap mount options